mohamedaliznidi/the-book-of-bugs-n-charms/angular/pipes.md

 ---
 description: >-
-  Angular Pipes transform data in templates for display purposes.
-  Learn about built-in pipes and how to create custom pipes for data transformation.
+  Angular Pipe Transformation Magic transforms data in templates for mystical display purposes.
+Master built-in transformation spells and learn to create custom pipes for data metamorphosis enchantments.
 ---

-# Angular Pipes
+# Angular Pipe Transformation Magic

-## Introduction
+## The Ancient Knowledge

-Pipes are a useful feature in Angular that allow you to transform data in your templates.
-They take data as input and transform it to a desired output format.
-Pipes are simple functions that accept an input value and return a transformed value, making them perfect for formatting data for display.
+Pipes are a mystical feature in Angular that allow you to transform data in your templates.
+They take data as input and transform it to a desired output format through magical metamorphosis.
+Pipes are simple mystical functions that accept an input value and return a transformed value, making them perfect for formatting data for mystical display.

-## Key Concepts
+## Key Mystical Concepts

-- **Pure Pipes**: Only execute when Angular detects a pure change to the input value (default behavior)
+- **Pure Pipes**: Only execute when Angular detects a pure change to the input value (default mystical behavior)
-- **Impure Pipes**: Execute on every change detection cycle
+- **Impure Pipes**: Execute on every change detection cycle through continuous magic
-- **Parameterized Pipes**: Accept additional parameters to customize transformation
+- **Parameterized Pipes**: Accept additional mystical parameters to customize transformation
-- **Chaining Pipes**: Multiple pipes can be chained together
+- **Chaining Pipes**: Multiple pipes can be chained together for complex magical transformations

-## Built-in Pipes
+## Built-in Transformation Spells

-### String Pipes
+### String Metamorphosis Pipes

 ```typescript
 @Component({